Homotopy classes of gauge fields and the lattice: Cotriangulations

 A smooth triangulation of $M$ is a homeomorphism $\Delta: |K| \to M$, where $K$ is an abstract simplicial complex and $|K|$ is its geometric realization, whose restriction to the interior of any simplex in $|K|$ is a diffeomorphism.
 We will denote by $\sigma, \tau,\dots$ the elements in $K$ (called the \emph{faces} of $K$), and by $v,w,\dots$ the vertices of it (in general, the maximal faces of an abstract simplicial complex $K$ are called its \emph{facets}, and $K$ is said to be \emph{pure} if all of its facets have the same dimension).
-Every triangulation has a canonically defined barycentric subdivision $B(\Delta)$.
+Every triangulation has a canonical barycentric subdivision $B(\Delta)$.
+A classical result of J. H. C. Whitehead states that every smooth manifold $M$ admits a piecewise-linear (P.L.) structure, namely, a triangulation $\Delta$ for which the link of any simplex is a P.L. sphere, and that any two P.L. structures are related by a P.L. bijection.
+It is sufficient to assume the piecewise-smoothness of any such $\Delta$.